fergusq/mp/README.rst

 Procedure and function calls
 ----------------------------

+For each function and procedure in AST, the name of the function is changed to be the mangled version that will be the name of the C function.
+For each function and procedure call, the mangled name is inserted into the second string field (see the AST in previous chapter).

 If the called procedure or function is local (defined inside a ``begin..end`` block), the variables in its block will be added to its parameter list as var parameters (AST is modified).
 Consequently, when a local procedure or function is called, the variables will be added as arguments to the function.